michojekunle/Vintage-Car-Marketplace/README.md

 #### Blockchain Layer

-***Blockchain Protocol:*** Lisk is used for minting NFTs, managing transactions, and executing smart contracts.
+***Blockchain Protocol:*** Base is used for minting NFTs, managing transactions, and executing smart contracts.

 ***Smart Contracts:*** Written in **Solidity,** these contracts handle the auction system, payment processes, and NFT creation and ownership transfers.